-On the Washington Coast, pink shrimp population trends are well studied (Wargo et al. 2016).
+On the Washington Coast, population trends of pink shrimp are well studied (Wargo et al. 2016).
 However, within Puget Sound, population trends of shrimp species are not well understood, with survey data patchy and incomplete (Don Velasquez WDFW, personal communication).
 To address this data gap, we set out to study how several key shrimp populations in Puget Sound have changed over time, and if those changes were related to El Niño or PDO cycles.
-We used catch data from a 20-year trawl dataset collected by the University of Washington in central Puget Sound paired with local environmental data to examine the following questions:
+To do so, we capitalized upon a unique, 20-year trawl dataset collected by students and faculty at the University of Washington in central Puget Sound, combined with environmental data to answer the following questions:

-Have the abundances of pink, spot and Crangon shrimp changed over time in central Puget Sound?
+Have the abundances of pink, spot and Crangon shrimp changed systematically over time in central Puget Sound?

-Is shrimp abundance in central Puget Sound related to El Niño or PDO conditions?
+Are changes in shrimp abundance within central Puget Sound related to El Niño or PDO conditions?

 Methods